IBM Somers Office Complex

 The IBM Somers Office Complex is a complex of five office buildings formerly owned and occupied by IBM in Somers, New York, United States.
-Situated on a 730 acre campus, the I. M. Pei-designed, glass pyramid-topped structures formerly housed the regional headquarters for the IBM corporation.
+Situated on a 730 acre campus, the I. M. Pei-designed, glass pyramid-topped structures formerly housed the Global Services, Software, and the Systems and Technology Group.

 Begun in 1984, the modernist 1200000 sqft complex has been described as a "futuristic fortress".